-We have nearly 1000 customers who love our product, have more than $5M in ARR, and add 40-50 new customers each month.
+We have over 1500 customers who love our product, have more than $8M in ARR, and add 40-50 new customers each month.

 We continue to build our team with experienced individuals: the co-founding team previously worked in offensive security at the National Security Agency and the sales team is comprised of proven senior sales executives that previously worked at a company acquired by Cisco.

 We're using our skills to build a great company and engineering team to tackle tough engineering problems and reducing the effectiveness of malicious software.
 Work on interesting stuff and make the internet a safer place.
 Win - win!